iamarkadyt/aacli/README.md

 ### More on authentication

 Once the configuration file is created you can start authenticating into downstream AWS environments through `aws-auth login` command.
 Successful authentication creates an active session that is securely stored in CLI configuration files.
-You can have multiple active sessions at the same time, and you can also use `aws-auth unauth` command to revoke them all (erases all temporary AWS credentials from disk).
+You can have multiple active sessions at the same time, and you can also use `aws-auth logout` command to revoke them all (erases all temporary AWS credentials from disk).

 An existing active session can be used with `aws-auth run` command to execute a subcommand under a specified IAM role.
 Sessions have names that follow pattern of `profile/environment/role`.
 When you run `aws-auth run` command it presents a list of all existing active sessions that you can choose from to use for the provided subcommand.
 Run command signature is `aws-auth run -- <subcommand>`, an example invocation is `aws-auth run -- aws s3 ls`.
 Run command injects credentials into the subcommand passed after `--` sign through environment variables.
 Here's a full list of variables injected:
 ```